durosyan/durosyan/posts/adding_local_user_windows.md

 ## How to Add a Local User in Windows 11 24H3

-Navigating through Windows installation processes often requires a few strategic moves to customize your experience fully.
-Windows 11 24H3's setup doesn’t make it straightforward to create a local user account, often pushing for Microsoft account integration.
-But, if you're determined to create a local user, here's a step-by-step guide inspired by tech enthusiasts and YouTube creators Britec and CyberCPU Tech.
+To create a local user account during Windows 11 24H3 setup, follow these steps by [Britec](https://youtu.be/Q3TnVAPPqac) and [CyberCPU Tech](https://youtu.be/Mn9bhG4nWel).

 ### Pre-Login Setup